Frank Collin: Early life

-Adult life and career
+Political activity

-As a young man, Collin in the 1960s joined George Lincoln Rockwell's National Socialist White People's Party.
+As a young man, Collin in the 1960s joined George Lincoln Rockwell's National Socialist White People's Party (formerly the American Nazi Party).
 He became the Midwest coordinator.
 He broke with the NSWPP due to a disagreement with Rockwell's successor, Matt Koehl, who was elected as the party leader by popular vote after Rockwell was assassinated on August 25, 1967.
 The falling out stemmed in part from published accounts by Max Collin, Frank's father, who said that he was a Jewish Holocaust survivor and had changed his name from Cohen (or Cohn) to Collin.
 Frank Collin denied having Jewish roots and maintained that his father was not telling the truth.

-In 1970, Collin formed another organization, the National Socialist Party of America (NSPA), later known as the American Nazi Party.
+In 1970, Collin formed another organization, the National Socialist Party of America (NSPA).
 It attracted other disaffected members of the NSWPP, as well as Michael Allen, Gary Lauck and Harold Covington.
 Covington helped buy a building for the group which they called Rockwell Hall, where Collin and some other members lived in a barracks in upper floor.
 Collin ran for alderman of Chicago in 1975 and pulled 16% of the vote.

 The NSPA began holding anti-black demonstrations in Chicago's Marquette Park.
 The Chicago authorities became concerned about violence and passed an ordinance which required demonstrations to post large insurance bonds.
 Collin went to the ACLU and they filed a suit.
 While the case was proceeding without public notice, Collin attempted to contact other cities about holding demonstrations.
-Skokie, Illinois, a suburb of Chicago, responded with a notice that the group would need to post a bond, similar to the recently enacted ordinance in Chicago.
+In the late 1970s, his planned march in the predominantly Jewish suburb of Skokie, Illinois was challenged; however, the American Civil Liberties Union defended Collin's group's freedom of speech and assembly in a case that reached the United States Supreme Court to correct procedural deficiencies.

+Specifically, the necessity of immediate appellate review of orders restraining the exercise of First Amendment rights was strongly emphasized in National Socialist Party of America v.
+Village of Skokie, 432 U.S. 43 (1977).
+Afterward, the Illinois Supreme Court held that the party had a right to march and to display swastikas, despite local opposition, based on the First Amendment to the United States Constitution.
+Collin then offered a compromise, offering to march in Chicago's Marquette Park (where Martin Luther King had been attacked in 1966) instead of Skokie.
 Collin's plan for his neo-Nazi group to march in uniforms through Skokie, which was heavily Jewish with numerous residents who were Holocaust survivors, generated public outrage and the media attention which Collin sought.